English criminal law: Necessity

-Whilst a duress defence relates to the situation where a person commits an offense to avoid death or serious injury to himself or another when threatened by a third party, the defence of necessity related to the situation where a person commits an offense to avoid harm which would ensue from circumstances in which he/she or another are placed.
+Whilst a duress defence relates to the situation where a person commits an offence to avoid death or serious injury to himself or another when threatened by a third party, the defence of necessity related to the situation where a person commits an offence to avoid harm which would ensue from circumstances in which he/she or another are placed.
 Duress operates as an excuse but necessity operates as a justification, rendering the defendant's conduct lawful.
 Necessity is a defence that argues "I desperately needed to do X, because consequence Y would have been really bad."
 Logically, this is identical to the concept of "duress of circumstance", where the situation rather than a person is the threat.
 The common elements are (1) an act is done to prevent a greater evil (2) the evil must be directed to the defendant or someone for who he is responsible (3) the act must have been a proportionate response.
 But only necessity is a potential defence for murder.

 The defence of necessity was first tested in the 19th century English case of R v Dudley and Stephens.
 The Mignotte, sailing from Southampton to Sydney, sank.
 Three crew members and a cabin boy were stranded on a raft.
 They were starving and the cabin boy close to death.
 Driven to extreme hunger, the crew killed and ate the cabin boy.
 The crew survived and were rescued, but put on trial for murder.
 They argued it was necessary to kill the cabin boy to preserve their own lives.
 Lord Coleridge, expressing immense disapproval, ruled, "to preserve one's life is generally speaking a duty, but it may be the plainest and the highest duty to sacrifice it."
 The men were sentenced to hang, but public opinion, especially among seafarers, was outraged and overwhelmingly supportive of the crew's right to preserve their own lives.
 In the end, the Crown commuted their sentences to six months.